davidolorundare/tempus_de_challenge/README.md

 - The fourth task involves a defined [Airflow FileSensor](https://airflow.apache.org/code.html#airflow.contrib.sensors.file_sensor.FileSensor) detects whenever the JSON news files have landed in the appropriate directory, this kicks off the subsequent ETL stages of the pipeline.

-- The fifth task -Extract and Transform- involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator), which calls a predefined python function that reads the news JSON data from its folder and using JSON and Pandas libraries extracts the top-headlines from it, storing the result in the 'headlines' folder.
+- The fifth task - Extraction - involves a defined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator) which reads from the news sources directory and for each source in the JSON file it makes a remote api call to get the latest headlines; then using JSON and Pandas libraries extracts the top-headlines from it, storing the result in the 'headlines' folder.

-- Transformations involves a separate predefined python function that reads the top-headlines JSON data from the 'headlines' folder, and using Pandas converts it into an intermidiary DataFrame object which is flattened into CSV.
+- The sixth task, extraction and transformation of the headlines take place and it involves a separate predefined [Airflow PythonOperator](https://airflow.apache.org/code.html#airflow.operators.python_operator.PythonOperator) using a python function that reads the top-headlines JSON data from the 'headlines' folder, and using Pandas converts it into an intermidiary DataFrame object which is flattened into CSV.
 The flattened CSV files are stored in the 'csv' folder.
 If **no news articles were found** in the data *then no CSV file is created*, the application logs this csv-file absence to the Airflow Logs.

-- The sixth task, the Upload task, involves a defined custom Airflow PythonOperator, as Airflow does not have an existing Operator for transferring data directly from the local filesystem to Amazon S3.
+- The seventh task, the Upload task, involves a defined custom Airflow PythonOperator, as Airflow does not have an existing Operator for transferring data directly from the local filesystem to Amazon S3.
 The Operator is built ontop of the Amazon Python Boto library, using [preexisting credentials setup](#prereqs), and moves the transformed data from the 'csv' folder to an S3 bucket already setup by the author.
 Two Amazon S3 buckets were setup by the author:
 	* [`tempus-challenge-csv-headlines`](http://tempus-challenge-csv-headlines.s3.amazonaws.com/)
 	* [`tempus-bonus-challenge-headlines`](http://tempus-bonus-challenge-csv-headlines.s3.amazonaws.com/)